Historically Informed Policy for Health Equity

 Community Connections

-The HIP Lab connects scholars, students and policy makers in order to develop innovative projects designed to understand the historical causes of inequity.
-Historical evidence combined with forward thinking policy can make real change in health outcomes.
+The HIP Lab connects scholars, students, and policymakers to develop innovative projects designed to understand the historical causes of inequity.
+Historical evidence combined with forward-thinking policy can make a real change in health outcomes.
 We are working on a variety of projects designed with and by the communities we hope to serve, including creating archives, films, white papers, policy briefs, and policy agendas.

 —World Health Organization 1948